Data Requirements

 This section explains the data requirements for TimeGPT.

-TimeGPT accepts pandas dataframes in long format with the following necessary columns:
+TimeGPT accepts pandas and polars dataframes in long format with the following necessary columns:

 • ds (timestamp): timestamp in format YYYY-MM-DD or YYYY-MM-DD HH:MM:SS.